JamesWoolfenden/JamesWoolfenden.github.io/README.md

 Where
 -----

-I live on the North side of the Thames in small town called Caversham in Berkshire.
-These days I work mostly in Central London.
+I live on the North side of the Thames in small town called Caversham.
+Although I work mostly in Central London.

 What
 ----

-At present I'm a specialist in enhancing delivery outcomes for clients.
-I use and deploy the best technology practices I can find, its software build, Continuous Integration, Continuous Deployment, Infrastructure as Code (IAC) and the Public Cloud.
+At present i'm a specialist in enhancing delivery outcomes for clients.
+I use and deploy the best technology practices i can find, in software build, Continuous integration, Continuous deployment, Infrastructure as Code (IAC) and the Public Cloud.

 I'm currently run a Team, at Slalom in London.

-I am and have worked with many of the UKs leading Engineers, at technology firms and consultancies, I have also loved and worked Overseas; these firms have
+I am and have worked with many of the UKs leading Engineers at technology firms and consultancies, not just in the UK but also Overseas; these have included:
-included:

 | [Slalom](https://slalom.com)                               | [McKinsey](https://www.mckinsey.com/uk)        | [Contino](https://www.contino.io/)                        |
 |------------------------------------------------------------|------------------------------------------------|-----------------------------------------------------------|